onera/CoMMA/README.md

 cmake -DPKGCONFIG_SUPPORT=On --prefix=../install ..
 ```
 A template of such configuration file can be found
-[in the repository](config_files/comma.pc.in); given the prefix provided above,
+[in the repository](config_files/comma.pc.in); given the prefix provided in the
-it will be installed in `path/to/CoMMA/install/lib64/pkgconfig`.
+example above, it will be installed in `path/to/CoMMA/install/lib64/pkgconfig`.

 An option is available to use the flags usually considered when compiling the
 CODA-CFD library: